 Heavy vehicle operators and the broader road transport industry can expect improved targeting of compliance activities by law enforcement agencies as they operate across state borders.

-NHVR CEO Sal Petroccitto released the NHVR’s final National Compliance and Enforcement Policy which includes principles on how agencies should tackle high-risk behaviors and non-compliance in the heavy vehicle industry.
+NHVR CEO Sal Petroccitto released the NHVR’s final National Compliance and Enforcement Policy which includes principles on how agencies should tackle high-risk behaviours and non-compliance in the heavy vehicle industry.

 “The Heavy Vehicle National Law is enforced by several different agencies across Australia, including Police, transport agencies and the NHVR,” Mr Petroccitto said.